stacks-network/docs/_browser/ids-introduction.md

    The system displays a dialog where you can enter your recovery code or a recovery key.

-3. Enter your recovery code.
+3. Enter your magic recovery code.

   The recovery code is an encrypted string.